 Country info and advice - Lithuania

-The following comments are from teachers who have taught, or are currently teaching, in Lithuania.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Lithuania.
+If you are a teacher and have some advice about Lithuania, please share here.

 If your advice is about a specific school, please post it in our forum

 © 2013 Eslbase.
 All rights reserved